KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 }
 ```

-Getting a little more complicated, doesn't it?
-Don't worry, it's not that hard to understand.
+Getting a little more complicated, doesn’t it?
+Don’t worry, it’s not that hard to understand.
 For every element in the list (`nth($list, $i)`), we check whether or not it is a nested list.

 - If it is and `$recursive` is set to `true`, we call the `replace()` function again on the nested list (recursive style!).
 - Else, we check if the element is strictly the same as the value we want to replace (`$old-value`).